vidaud/seta/seta-doc/docs/index.md

+# SeTA

-The **Semantic Text Analyzer** or **SeTA** is a software application that offers two tools:
+**SeTA** is a web application software that offers:
+- A Search Tool
+- A Community space
+- APIs for the Search tool and Community Space

-a Search tool.
+## Search tool
-a Community space.

-With the Search tool, SeTA uses advanced text mining techniques to help users screen and query large document collections that come from the European Union Bodies.
+In the Search tool, SeTA uses advanced text mining techniques to help users screen and query large document collections that come from the European Union Bodies.
 These bodies publish a vast amount of information which is made available via different channels.
 The Search tool supports exploring this information by making sense of the textual content and finding links.
-Users can search EU documents based on keywords and then screen the results and apply filters, all very quickly and accurately.
+Users can search EU documents based on keywords, text or documents and then screen the results and apply filters, all very quickly and accurately.

-In SeTA communities, users have a place to interact with others users about specific resources.
-Communities are spaces for people with similar interests to discuss or share about extensive or narrow topics.

-For the Search tool, the data is harvested from the following sources:
+The Search tool harvest the data from the following sources:

 <!-- ![Screenshot](./img/data_sources.png) -->